 If you’re not a fan of the heat level of jalapeños, you can also stuff a milder pepper such as sweet banana peppers or even mini sweet peppers.
 See more stuffed pepper recipes here.

-Here at Pepper Geek, we like things spicy so we’re using classic jalapenos for our sausage stuffed peppers.
-The only thing wrong with this recipe is that its too tasty.
+Here at Pepper Geek, we like things spicy, so we’re using standard jalapeños for our sausage stuffed peppers.
+The only thing wrong with this recipe is that it’s too tasty.
 You’ll want to devour the whole batch yourself!

 - Make sure to brown your sausage completely and drain off any excess fat.
 Pat the sausage dry before incorporating into your stuffing.

-- These should be served right away.
-You can prepare the peppers and stuffing ahead of time and cook them as they’re eaten (which will be quickly!).
+- Serve them right away.
+You can prepare the peppers and stuffing ahead of time and cook them just before they’ll be eaten (which will be quickly).

 - We found these taste best with freshly grated Parmesan cheese.
 You can also use shredded cheddar.

-- Keep a close eye on these cooking to avoid burning.
-You want the top to be golden brown before removing them from the oven.
+- Keep a close eye while they are cooking to avoid burning.
+You want the top to be just turning golden brown before removing them from the oven.

 - Use a flavorful sausage.
-We like to use to hot and spicy sausage but you can experiment with different kinds.
+We like to use to hot and spicy Italian sausage, but you can experiment with different kinds.

-Prepare the filling by mixing your softened cream cheese, cooked sausage, shredded cheese, and cayenne pepper.
+To prepare the filling, mix the softened cream cheese, cooked sausage, shredded cheese, and cayenne pepper.
 Distribute filling evenly amongst all peppers.

-Top with a sprinkle of smoked paprika or fresh green onion.
-Serve immediately and enjoy!
+Top with a sprinkle of smoked paprika, fresh chives, or green onion, and serve immediately!